vercel/next.js/examples/cms-sanity/README.md

 Now, if you go to the post page on localhost, you won't see the updated title.
 However, if you use the **Preview Mode**, you'll be able to see the change ([Documentation](/docs/advanced-features/preview-mode.md)).

-To view the preview, go to your sanity project where you edited the item and click the three dots above the document and select open preview.
+To view the preview, go to the post edit page on Sanity, click the three dots above the document and select **Open preview** ([see the instruction here](https://www.sanity.io/docs/preview-content-on-site))

 You should now be able to see the updated title.
 To exit the preview mode, you can click **Click here to exit preview mode** at the top.

-### Step 8.
+### Step 10.
 Deploy on ZEIT Now

 You can deploy this app to the cloud with [ZEIT Now](https://zeit.co/import?filter=next.js&utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

 To deploy on ZEIT Now, you need to set the environment variables with **Now Secrets** using [Now CLI](https://zeit.co/download) ([Documentation](https://zeit.co/docs/now-cli#commands/secrets)).

 Install [Now CLI](https://zeit.co/download), log in to your account from the CLI, and run the following commands to add the environment variables.
-Replace `<NEXT_EXAMPLE_CMS_SANITY_PREVIEW_SECRET>` with the corresponding strings in `.env`.
+Replace each variable with the corresponding strings in `.env`.

 ```
 now secrets add next_example_cms_sanity_preview_secret <NEXT_EXAMPLE_CMS_SANITY_PREVIEW_SECRET>